-We've invested in an ultra fast, fibre-optic connection to make sure that we've got the best possible chance of having no hiccups.
+We've invested in an ultra-fast leased line, which means we have a dedicated internet connection that we don't have to share with anyone else and this is to make sure that we've got the best possible chance of having no hiccups.
 But we've also invested in a backup internet connection that utilises the 4G mobile network.
 If our internet goes down, we'll switch to the backup and be up and running again in no time!

 But what if Ninebarrow have a complete disaster...like a power cut?